omeka/omeka-s-enduser/docs/modules/filesideload.md

 **Delete sideloaded file?**

-- If checked, any file added to an item as media will be deleted from the Sideload directory, as the file is now saved as media in the Omeka S installation.
+- If checked, any file added to an item as media will be deleted from the Sideload directory.
+The file is now saved as media in the Omeka S installation.
-- If unchecked, the files will remain in the directory, and will be available to be added as media to any item, until you manually remove them.
+- If unchecked, the files will remain in the directory.
+The files will be available to ad as media to any item until you manually remove them.

 Add a sideload file to an item
 ------------------------------
-With File Sideload installed and configured, and files in the directory, you can now use the module to add media to items.
+With File Sideload installed and configured and files in the directory, you can use the module to add media to items.

 When editing an item, go to the Media tab.
 The "Add media" sidebar now includes two buttons for Sideload (below the core options).